krustlet/krustlet/docs/community/developers.md

 ### Building on Windows

 As of version 0.4, we have support for building on Windows.
 For convenience sake, there is a windows version of the justfile called `justfile-windows`.
-This justfile uses Powershell and has the proper flags set for Windows builds.
+This justfile uses PowerShell and has the proper flags set for Windows builds.
 To use it, you'll have to specify the justfile using the `--justfile` flag like so: